MarouaneBouaricha/quantis/README.md

 ```

 ## Mining
-A Proof of Work algorithm is implemented when creating new blocks and the account who mined block get a 100 unit as reward.
+A Proof of Work algorithm is implemented when creating new blocks and the account who mined the new block get a 100 unit as reward.